dandeviant/INFINEON/Cisco/some basic Cisco stuffs to remember.md

 > - For example:
 > 	- `Switch(config-if)# no shutdown` - Start disabled ports
 > 	- `Switch(config)# no vlan 99`  - Remove vlan 99, whatever the fuck that is
-> 		- Small reminder; VLAN 1, a default VLAN is unremovable.
+> 		- Small reminder; certain VLANs like VLAN 1, a default VLAN is unremovable.
 > 		- Proof:
 > 			```
 > 			Switch(config)# no vlan 1